With over 40 years working in healthcare, Ranjna Patel knows the reality of domestic violence in New Zealand communities.

 A lifetime of helping others

 Ranjna career started when she and her husband opened a surgery in South Auckland in 1976.
-Now she is the Director of Tamaki Health, the largest independent primary healthcare group in New Zealand, and has received a New Zealand Order of Merit.
+Now she is the founder of Tamaki Health, the largest independent primary healthcare group in New Zealand, and has received a New Zealand Order of Merit.

 Ranjna now also sits on several NGO advisory boards, including the Counties-Manukau Police South Asian Advisory Board.
 It was there that she was approached by the police to help tackle an issue facing her community.